Water supply and sanitation in India: Responsibility for water supply and sanitation

 Highly centralised decision-making and approvals at the state level, which are characteristic of the Indian civil service, affect the management of water supply and sanitation services.
 For example, according to the World Bank in the state of Punjab the process of approving designs is centralised with even minor technical approvals reaching the office of chief engineers.
 A majority of decisions are made in a very centralised manner at the headquarters.
+This has led to an uneven pattern of decentralisation across states.
+It has also contributed to the continuing debate over how decentralisation in the sector has changed decision-making in practice or redistributed the administrative responsibilities.
 In 1993 the Indian constitution and relevant state legislations were amended in order to decentralise certain responsibilities, including water supply and sanitation, to municipalities.
 Since the assignment of responsibilities to municipalities is a state responsibility, different states have followed different approaches.
 According to a Planning Commission report of 2003 there is a trend to decentralise capital investment to engineering departments at the district level and operation and maintenance to district and gram panchayat levels.

 Policy and regulation

 The responsibility for water supply and sanitation at the central and state level is shared by various Ministries.
 At the central level three Ministries have responsibilities in the sector: the Ministry of Drinking Water and Sanitation (until 2011 the Department of Drinking Water Supply in the Ministry of Rural Development) is responsible for rural water supply and sanitation; the Ministry of Housing and Urban Poverty Alleviation and the Ministry of Urban Development share the responsibility for urban water supply and sanitation.
 Except for the National Capital Territory of Delhi and other Union Territories, the central Ministries only have an advisory capacity and a limited role in funding.
 Sector policy thus is a prerogative of state governments.

 National Urban Sanitation Policy.
 In November 2008 the government of India launched a national urban sanitation policy with the goal of creating what it calls "totally sanitised cities" that are open-defecation free, safely collect and treat all their wastewater, eliminate manual scavenging and collect and dispose solid waste safely.
 As of 2010, 12 states were in the process of elaborating or had completed state sanitation strategies on the basis of the policy.
 120 cities are in the process of preparing city sanitation plans.
 Furthermore, 436 cities rated themselves in terms of their achievements and processes concerning sanitation in an effort supported by the Ministry of Urban Development with the assistance of several donors.
 About 40% of the cities were in the "red category" (in need of immediate remedial action), more than 50% were in the "black category" (needing considerable improvement) and only a handful of cities were in the "blue category" (recovering).
 Not a single city was included in the "green category" (healthy and clean city).
 The rating serves as a baseline to measure improvements in the future and to prioritise actions.
 The government intends to award a prize called Nirmal Shahar Puraskar to the best sanitation performers.